Leadership Training Camp

 LTC is an annual leadership event focusing on the SkillsUSA officer/ leader.

-Conference Liability Form - Must be completed for EACH attendee
+Conference Liability Form - Coming soon!

 Leadership Training Camp--Preparing the Student--is the most intense leadership experience offered through SkillsUSA in Arizona.
 The planning committee uses tremendous resources to bring in interesting, educational and fun speakers and presenters to engage students during the 3-day event.